Moose2Model/Moose2Model/README.md

     RWDiagram listLayouts.
     RWDiagram list.

 The setting of the scope (Package, Class and Method).
 It is possible to limit the display to packages or classes and their dependecies.
-The scope is stored and read to and from file
+The scope is stored and read to and from file.

     RWDiagram setMethodScope.
 'The default: to display packages, classes, methods and attributes and their dependencies' RWDiagram setClassScope. 'to display only classes and their dependencies' RWDiagram setPackageScope. 'to display only packages and their dependencies'